Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Abstract

 \section{Abstract}

-Using Reinforcement learning (RL) techniques for traffic signal control (TSC) is becoming increasingly popular.
-However, most RL-based TSC methods concentrate on the RL model structure and easily ignore the traffic state representation (vehicle number, queue length, waiting time, delay, etc.).
-Moreover, some RL methods heavily depend on expert design for traffic signal phase competition.
-In this paper, we rethink vehicles' queue length and attention mechanism for TSC: (1) redesign the queue length (QL) as traffic state representation and propose a TSC method called Max-QueueLength (M-QL) based on our QL state; (2) develop a general RL-based TSC paradigm called QL-XLight with QL as state and reward, and generate RL-based methods by our QL-XLight directly based on existing traditional and latest RL models; (3) propose a novel RL-based model AttentionLight base on QL-XLight that uses a self-attention mechanism to capture the phase correlation, does not require human knowledge on traffic signal phases' competition.
-Through comprehensive experiments on multiple real-world datasets, we demonstrate that:(1) our M-QL method outperforms the latest RL-based methods; (2) AttentionLight achieves a new state-of-the-art (SOTA); (3) the state representation is essential for TSC methods.
-Our code is released on Github\footnote{\url{https:github.com/LiangZhang1996/QL\_XLight}}.
+Reinforcement learning (RL) techniques for traffic signal control (TSC) have gained increasing popularity in recent years.
+However, most existing RL-based TSC methods tend to focus primarily on the RL model structure while neglecting the significance of proper traffic state representation.
+Furthermore, some RL-based methods heavily rely on expert-designed traffic signal phase competition.
+In this paper, we present a novel approach to TSC that utilizes queue length as an efficient state representation.
+We propose two new methods: (1) Max Queue-Length (M-QL), an optimization-based traditional method designed based on the property of queue length; and (2) AttentionLight, an RL model that employs the self-attention mechanism to capture the signal phase correlation without requiring human knowledge of phase relationships.
+Comprehensive experiments on multiple real-world datasets demonstrate the effectiveness of our approach: (1) the M-QL method outperforms the latest RL-based methods; (2) AttentionLight achieves a new state-of-the-art performance; and (3) our results highlight the significance of proper state representation, which is as crucial as neural network design in TSC methods.
+Our findings have important implications for advancing the development of more effective and efficient TSC methods.
+Our code is released on Github (\url{https://github.com/LiangZhang1996/AttentionLight}).